 Thinking of Buying or Selling Business?

-If you are considering buying or selling a business, speak to a lawyer.
-We offer no-charge 25 minute consultations.
+If you are considering buying or selling a business, speak to a lawyer at Kalfa Law.
+We offer no-charge 25-minute consultations.
 We will discuss the specific agreements, conditions, consents and permits that are required for your specific business purchase or sale.
-Theres a reason we do what we do.
-Take advantage of it.
-We are Your Business Lawyers™.

 -Shira Kalfa, BA, JD, Partner and Founder